nikolaygekht/ballistic.calculator.app/README.md

 100% open source windows (100% WinE compatible) ballistic calculator with accuracy and performance comparable with best commercial calculators.

 The application is under development now!!!
-Only reticle editor is completed.
 Please stay in touch.
 I expect the first release by September 2021.
+You can track the progress on the project page.
+You can share your suggestions or ideas in discussions.

-If you need something now, take a look at OLD version of the application https://sourceforge.net/projects/ballisticcalculator/
+If you need something to use right now, take a look at OLD version of the application https://sourceforge.net/projects/ballisticcalculator/

 ## RISK NOTICE